 Digital transformation in the chemical industry has been slowly evolving.
-Bringing about tools such as; digital portals, remote sensors, dashboards, and e-commerce sites, which should improve the efficiency of operations and the supply chain.
-The companies which are ahead of this curve are able to operate more effectively and efficiently.
+Bringing about tools such as; digital portals, remote sensors, dashboards, and e-commerce sites, which should improve the efficiency of operations and the supply chain of chemical bulk transport.
+The chemical bulk transportation companies that are ahead of this curve are able to operate more effectively and efficiently.
 The benefits in terms of fleet management and distribution include more efficient route planning, optimized equipment utilization, and improved client relationships.

 As a key contributor to the US economy, the chemical industry had seen substantial growth and was investing in new technologies.
 According to data published by the American Chemistry Council (ACC) as of August of 2019, the chemical industry in the United States supported approximately 25% of the US GDP and was valued at $553 billion.
-As manufacturing expanded, chemical distributors were required to update traditional models of doing business to stay relevant and continue to add value in the supply chain.
-Specifically, chemical distributors looked to leverage technological solutions to meet industry demands for increased capacity, efficiency, and transparency.
+As manufacturing expanded, chemical distributors were required to update traditional models of doing business to stay relevant and continue to add value in the supply chain of chemical bulk transport.
+Specifically, liquid bulk chemical distributors looked to leverage technological solutions to meet industry demands for increased capacity, efficiency, and transparency.

-Business models for chemical distributors to add value were outlined in 2018, a Kearney article that described three (3) business strategies for chemical distributors to increase market share.
+Business models for liquid bulk chemical distributors to add value were outlined in 2018, a Kearney article that described three (3) business strategies for liquid bulk chemical distributors to increase market share.
 Multiple strategies may be implemented and achieving these growth strategies quickly required the implementation of technology solutions:

-- Functional or Regional Specialization- Here, the distributor focuses on an industry segment, such as commodities or specialty chemicals, in order to become the market leader.
+- Functional or Regional Specialization- Here, the liquid bulk chemical distributors focus on an industry segment, such as commodities or specialty chemicals, in order to become the market leader.
 They may also look to establish a territory and dominate a particular geographic region for multiple products.

-- The Solution Provider – Leveraging downstream expertise in the markets that use specific chemicals provides distributors with a tool to integrate themselves in the supply chain.
+- The Solution Provider – Leveraging downstream expertise in the markets that use specific chemicals provides distributors with a tool to integrate themselves in the supply chain of chemical bulk transport.
 Downstream knowledge of markets offers a competitive advantage and a chance to provide customers with added market and sales insights.
 Contact relationship management, market intelligence and the ability to interpret and communicate this information to customers requires a corresponding digital strategy.

 The Effects of Digitization in Chemical Transportation